 In the last desperate months of the Third Reich, the Nazis targeted Jewish children, who arrived at the Buchenwald death camp by the thousands.
 But the children had secret allies: a resistance movement of prisoners who vowed to protect them.
 Led by Antonin Kalina, a Czech communist, and Gustav Schiller, a Polish Jew, the underground resistance safeguarded more than 900 boys until the war was over.
 This documentary profiles four former prisoners of Block 66 who return to the camp 65 years after they were freed to honor the memory of their friends and protectors.

 Fortunately, there were Communists at Buchenwald who organized an “underground resistance” to save “more than 900 boys” in the camp.
 Were the Nazis powerless to stop the Communists from organizing a resistance movement?
-Why didn’t the Nazis just kill the Communists and then they could have killed Jewish children at Buchenwald without any interference?
+Why didn’t the Nazis just kill the Communists?
+Then they could have killed Jewish children at Buchenwald without any interference.

 What about the little Jewish girls?
 Where were they taken to be killed in “the last desperate months of the Third Reich”?